thwerks/NodeJS-Home-Assistant-Framework/README.md

 Though Home Assistant may be reliable for some situations, using it for complex environments with multiple flow meters, pressure sensors, large motors and a multitude of inputs and outputs of that sort; it is simply not up to the task.
 It's not intended for that and that's completely fine but NodeJS can do this kind of thing easily.

-I realize some people are not going to appreciate what im doing, aren't going to see the point, will not agree with anything I do or how I do it.
-If thats you, please understand that I'm obviously not doing this for you.
-I personally think using NodeJS for the heavy lifting and HA only for its GUI is a great idea, if that sounds like a good idea to you, great!
-If you don't think so, then just move along and have a wonderful day.

 # What is this framework for:

 This framework is built to give you a head start on using NodeJS for making reliable and complex automations while only leveraging Home Assistant for it's nice and robust web and smartphone GUI.